deNBI/cloud-user-docs/wiki/portal/user_information.md

 ![setcopypublickey](img/profile_page.png)

 You have the possibility to view, copy and deposit your public ssh key.
-A set key is required for starting machines.
-Furthermore, you can only be added to machines by other members of your projects, which are started by them, if the key is set.
+An uploaded public key is required for starting machines.
 Read more about it [here](../simple_vm/new_instance.md#3-grant-access-for-project-members).
 If you don't know how to generate a ssh key,  you can read the [instructions](../quickstart.md#generate-ssh-keys) on our quickstart page.